Parker-Story/parker-story.github.io/_pages/about.md

 ### Target

-Service Associate ~ September - Current
+Service Associate ~ September 2022 - January 2025

 * Processed transactions accurately, handling cash, credit, and digital payments while adhering to company policies.

 * Assisted in training new team members, fostering a collaborative and supportive work environment.

 * Utilized effective communication skills to explain product features, promotions, and services to customers, enhancing their shopping experience.

 * Provided exceptional customer service with inquiries, returns, and purchases, ensuring a positive shopping experience

 ## Projects